Princeton-LSI-ResearchComputing/tracebase/CONTRIBUTING.md

 * [Django Tutorial Part 10: Testing a Django web application](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Testing)

+All pull requests must pass all previous and new tests:

+    python3 manage.py test

 #### Quality Control

 All pull requests must pass new and all previous tests before merging.
 Run the